PESTICIDI I FITOMEDICINA / PESTICIDES & PHYTOMEDICINE

 Contributions to the journal must be submitted in English, with summaries in English and Serbian (Serbian-speaking authors only).

-Pesticidi i fitomedicina (Pesticides and Phytomedicine) is issued quarterly.
+As of 2020, Pesticidi i fitomedicina (Pesticides and Phytomedicine) is issued triannually (three times annually).

 The journal is indexed in: Chemical Abstracts, CAB International; DOAJ, EBSCO, AGRIS, Scindeks.